1.0 “Confirmation Form” the Customer's order for Services as set out below accompanied by a Direct Debit mandate.

 4.4 You will be invoiced for the provision of any additional options or services that you purchase from us.
 All invoices will be payable within 30 days of the date of the invoice by direct debit.

-4.11 Practice Track will begin charging monthly payments on a date four weeks after the order confirmation and Direct Debit mandate have been received by Practice Track, unless another date has been agreed by both parties.
+4.10 Practice Track will begin charging monthly payments on a date six weeks after the Commencement Date, unless another date has been agreed by both parties.

-4.13 The first monthly payment shall include the VAT payable for the entire year of the contract, unless agreed otherwise by both parties.
+4.11 The first monthly payment shall include the VAT payable for the entire year of the contract.

 5. Security and Data Protection

 5.1 Each party shall ensure that it complies with the data protection legislation in force from time to time to the extent that such legislation applies to each party’s activities as contemplated by this Agreement.